williamssam/williamssam/README.md

 # Hey there 👋

 Welcome 😍😎!
 My name is **Williams Samuel**.
 I'm a **Frontend and Mobile Developer** from Lagos, Nigeria who is very passionate about deciphering challenging problems and building exceptional user interface.
-Open to frontend and mobile developer roles.

 - ✉️  You can contact me at [samwill300@gmail.com](mailto:samwill300@gmail.com)
 - 🧠  I'm getting my hands dirty with **React Native**, **Flutter**
 - 🤝  I'm open to collaborating and contributing to interesting projects

 <br>

+**Open to frontend and mobile developer roles.
+If you have an opening, kindly contact me**

 <h3 style="border-bottom: 0.5px solid gray;margin-bottom: 15px;padding-bottom: 1px;font-weight: bold;">Contact 🤙</h3>